Skip links

 • Water supplies

-The changes was announced as part of a raft to tax reductions and simplifications, including:
+The proposals are seen as part of a raft to tax reductions and simplifications, now stalled, including:

 • Rise in personal income tax thresholds